The Exit-Ready Build: Make Your Business Run Without You for $140K+ Operators

 Escalated to Dani: 38 (12% escalation rate)

-Over-escalation analysis: Account leads escalating routine decisions (nervous about authority).
+Over-escalation analysis: Account leads were escalating routine decisions (nervous about authority).

-Fix: Dani responded to unnecessary escalations: “This is within your protocol.
+Fix: Dani responded to unnecessary escalations with, “This is within your protocol.
 Make the call.”
-Pushed decisions back.
+Decisions were pushed back to the leads.

 Week 5-8 (Month 6):